Resources

 Hope Seib McMaster, PhD

-Hope serves as a civilian research psychologist at the Naval Health Research Center where she is the Principal Investigator of the Millennium Cohort Family Study and Principal Investigator of the newly funded Millennium Cohort Study of Adolescent Resilience (SOAR).
-Dr. McMaster helped launch the Family Study in 2010 and is now the lead investigator for all foundational papers and the mental health research portfolio director.
-Prior to joining NHRC, Dr. McMaster taught at the University of Hawaii while her family was stationed at Kaneohe Marine Corp Base, worked as a research psychologist for the University of Missouri-Columbia School of Medicine, and examined racial disparities in health for the Nashville Metropolitan Health Department.
-Over the past two decades, she has published on the topics of racial bias, racial disparities in health, military couple relationships, survey methodology, and factors influencing military spouse well-being.
+Dr. Hope McMaster serves as a civilian research psychologist at NHRC where she is the Deputy Principal Investigator of the longitudinal Millennium Cohort Family Study (MCFS) and Principal Investigator of the Millennium Cohort Study of Adolescent Resilience (SOAR).
+Dr. McMaster pioneered the MCFS and is the lead investigator for all foundational papers.
+Prior to joining NHRC, Dr. McMaster taught at the University of Hawaii while her family was stationed at Kaneohe Marine Corps Base, worked as a research psychologist for the University of Missouri-Columbia School of Medicine, and led research examining health outcomes for the Nashville Metropolitan Health Department.
+Over the past two decades, she has published on the topics of decision-making processes, military couple relationships, survey methodology, and military spouse well-being.
 She also has two active-duty military-connected adolescent daughters.

 Sarah Carinio

-Sarah is a Study Coordinator at the Naval Health Research Center (NHRC) in San Diego, CA. She is currently c oordinating efforts for the Millennium Cohort Study of Adolescent Resilience (SOAR).
+Ms. Sarah Carinio is a Study Coordinator at the Naval Health Research Center (NHRC) in San Diego, CA. She is currently leading efforts for the Millennium Cohort Study of Adolescent Resilience (SOAR).
 Prior to her role as a study coordinator, Ms. Carinio served as a Research Associate in the Health and Behavioral Sciences Department at NHRC.
 She received her Bachelor of Science in Public Health from San Diego State University in 2017.

 Karen Tannenbaum, PhD

-Karen is a research psychologist at NHRC where she is the study lead for three research efforts including a program evaluation study, and two studies investigating barriers and facilitators for help-seeking behavior among Marines with depression and male survivors of military sexual trauma.
+Dr. Karen Tannenbaum is a research psychologist at NHRC where she is the study lead for three research efforts, including a program evaluation study and two studies investigating barriers to seeking care among Marines.
 Dr. Tannenbaum serves as key personnel for the Millennium Cohort Study of Adolescent Resilience (SOAR) team, supporting survey development and manuscript preparation.
-Her research interests include romantic relationships, negative interpersonal experiences, sexual identity - behavior discordance, gender expression, and the health and wellbeing of sexual minority/gender diverse military members and military-connected adolescents.
-She has published empirical manuscripts and technical reports on sexual identity-behavior discordance and military program evaluation.
+Her research interests include service member relationships, negative interpersonal experiences, and the health and well-being of military families.
+She has published empirical manuscripts and technical reports on military program evaluation and service member resilience.

 Sabrina Richardson, PhD

-Sabrina is a developmental psychologist interested in child adaptation to military and non-military risk, with a particular attention to relationship processes of resilience.
+Dr. Sabrina Richardson is a developmental psychologist committed to strengthening military families, with a particular focus on resilience.
 She has worked at the Naval Health Research Center for the past seven years.
-Among her topics of study, Sabrina has focused on foster youth sibling relationships and narrative meaning making, social worker-youth communication processes, military spouse adjustment to and readiness for future deployments, marital stability among military spouses, and child maltreatment in the first two years of life among military parents.
-Most recently, Sabrina has been studying child behavioral adjustment to family separation from service.
+Among her topics of study, Dr. Richardson has examined military spouse adjustment, readiness for future deployments, marital stability among military families, and factors influencing child well-being in military households.
+Most recently, Dr. Richardson has been researching child behavioral adjustment to family separation from service.

 Neika Sharifian, PhD

-Neika is a Research Scientist for the Millennium Cohort Study and the Millennium Cohort Study of Adolescent Resilience (SOAR) at the Naval Health Research Center.
+Dr. Neika Sharifian is a Research Scientist for the Millennium Cohort Study and the Millennium Cohort Study of Adolescent Resilience (SOAR) at the Naval Health Research Center.
 Dr. Sharifian completed her PhD in Developmental Psychology at North Carolina State University and her postdoctoral fellowship at the University of Michigan.
-Over the past decade, Dr. Sharifian has published on topics such as modifiable psychosocial factors associated with socioemotional and cognitive aging and health disparities.
+Over the past decade, Dr. Sharifian has published on factors that influence long-term well-being and resilience.

 Kelly Woodall, MPH

-Kelly is an epidemiologist at the Naval Health Research Center serving with the Millennium Cohort Program for over 10 years.
-She is an author and coauthor on publications addressing physical, mental, and behavioral health among service members and their families, military family readiness and retention, as well as spouse economic well-being.
-Her expertise is in the management and analysis of complex datasets including longitudinal cohort research designs, mixed survey and archival data, and dyadic data modeling.
-She is a military spouse with three young children.
+Ms. Kelly Woodall, MPH, is an epidemiologist at the Naval Health Research Center, where she has served with the Millennium Cohort Program for over 10 years.
+She is an author and co- author on publications addressing physical, mental, and behavioral health among service members and their families, military family readiness and retention, as well as spouse career and economic well-being.
+Her expertise is in the management and analysis of large-scale research data, including longitudinal cohort studies and mixed survey methodologies.
+She is a military spouse and mother of three young children, balancing professional research with a deep personal connection to the military community.

 Samuel Chung, PhD